Dan Cortes

-Daniel Adam Cortes (born March 4, 1987) is an American former professional baseball pitcher.
-He was drafted by the Chicago White Sox in the seventh round of the 2005 Major League Baseball Draft.
-He also played in the Kansas City Royals organization.
+Daniel Adam Cortes (born March 4, 1987) is an American former professional baseball pitcher who played in 14 Major League Baseball (MLB) games with the Seattle Mariners from 2010 to 2011.
+He was drafted by the Chicago White Sox in the seventh round of the 2005 MLB draft.
+He played in several team's minor league organizations through 2013.

 Professional career

 Chicago White Sox

 Cortes began his professional career in 2005 with the Rookie-Level Bristol White Sox of the Appalachian League.
 While playing under manager Jerry Hairston, Cortes went 1–4 with a 5.17 ERA and 38 strikeouts in 15 games, even started.
 Baseball America ranked Cortes as the 22nd best prospect in the White Sox organization.